ql-io/ql.io/README.md

 ## How to Build ql.io

-To build ql.io on your own, you need node (version 0.4.12), libexpat-dev and npm.
+To build ql.io on your own, you need node (version 0.4.12) and npm.
+In Ubuntu, you need libexpat-dev additionally.
 Support for node 0.6.x is coming soon.
 Once you have these set up, do the following:

     git clone git@github.com:ql-io/ql.io.git
     cd ql.io